minjo1234/TIL/3.Resource/CS/Cloud/AWS/Route 53.md

 Hosted Zones

-A container for records that define how to route traffic to a domain and its
+A container for records that define how to route traffic to a domain and its subdomains

+- Public Hosted Zones - contains records that specify how to route traffic on the internet (public domain names)